 The Development Working Group is working together to review the latest evidence on human rights in Scotland, identify draft priorities for action and recommend a new governance structure for SNAP.

-The Group aims to have a draft action plan ready for wider consultation by summer 2019.
-The report of an independent evaluation of SNAP will be published at the same time.
+The Group aims to have a draft action plan ready for wider consultation by autumn 2019.

 SNAP 2013 – 2017